Endowment (Mormonism): LDS comparisons of modern endowment to ancient practices

-The Latter Day Saint viewpoint is that the endowment is of ancient origin, revealed from the earliest time to the biblical Adam.
-Much research has been done by Latter Day Saints finding parallels between the endowment and ancient traditions.
-The LDS Church temple is referred to as a "house of learning" since it is a "kind of educational environment teaching by action and educating through ritual."
-The endowment ordinance, as presented in Latter-day Saint temples, has been referred to as a "ritual drama" that commemorates episodes of sacred history due to its “theatrical setting.”
-When viewed as a restoration of ancient rites, the ritual drama and aesthetic environment in which the endowment is presented are both rich in Judeo-Christian symbolism.
+The church's stance is that the endowment is of ancient origin, revealed from the earliest time to the biblical Adam.
+Publications by LDS adherents find parallels between the endowment and ancient traditions.
+The LDS Church temple is referred to as a "house of learning" by Mormons since it is a "kind of educational environment teaching by action and educating through ritual."
+The endowment ordinance, as presented in LDS temples, has been referred to as a "ritual drama" presented in a "theatrical setting".
 Comparative studies of the art, architecture, and rituals found in Mormonism, such as the endowment, reveal parallels to early Catholic and Jewish traditions.